What is Merchant Bank?

 Importance of Merchant Bank

-The bankers help small size and medium-sized businesses acquire finance for their businesses that are not big enough to raise finance from venture capitalists and investment bankers.
+The bankers help small and medium-sized businesses acquire finance for businesses that are not big enough to raise finance from venture capitalists and investment bankers.
 They additionally play a critical role for these companies that cannot afford the high floatation costs of the capital markets and bigger investment banks.

 Merchant Bank vs Investment Bank